InformaticsMatters/squonk/StructureDatabases.md

 * LIMIT - the number of records to load (default value is 0 which meeans load all records)
 * REPORTING_CHUNK - the frequency to report loading (default apporpopriate to the typical size of the dataset)

+For testing set the loadOnly property to restrict the number of structures to load.
+Reset this to zero to load the entire dataset.

 ### Running a loader